ofiwg/ofi-guide/OFIGuide.md

 # OFI Architecture

-Libfabric is architected to support process direct I/O. Process direct I/O, historically referred to as RDMA, allows an application to access network resources without operating system interventions.
+Libfabric is well architected to support the previously discussed features, with specific focus on exposing process direct I/O. Process direct I/O, historically referred to as RDMA, allows an application to access network resources without operating system interventions.
 Data transfers can occur between networking hardware and application memory with minimal software overhead.
 Although libfabric supports process direct I/O, it does not mandate any implementation or require operating system bypass.

 The following diagram highlights the general architecture of the interfaces exposed by libfabric.
 For reference, the diagram shows libfabric in reference to a NIC.
 This is provided as an example only of how process direct I/O may be supported.